 Radhakrishnan studied in Madras Christian College and later worked in Presidency College, Madras.
 My wife talks about Madras Christian College for her father, and four of her brothers studied there.
 In February 1973, just after I got married, I visited Madras Christian College along with my wife to meet her younger brother who was studying there for his Master of Science degree.

 My father studied in Presidency College, Madras and later worked there during my early childhood years spent in Mylapore.
-Apart from Radhakrishnan, his son, Sarvepalli Gopal also worked in Presidency College
+Apart from Radhakrishnan, his son, Sarvepalli Gopal also worked in Presidency College.

 In October 1962, my connection to Radhakrishnan was shaped by Communist China’s attack on India across the Himalayan Frontier.
 On one hand the Spirit of Nationalism inspired me to serve in the Indian Army, and on the other hand, it profoundly influenced my thinking about choosing a life partner.
-At the same time, the 1962 India-China War prepared a very special place to render my military service while I am still a college student.
+At the same time, the 1962 India-China War prepared a very special place to render my military service while I was still a college student.
 In September 1969, I was granted the Short Service Regular Commission to serve in the Indian Army Medical Corps.
 My educational career prepared me for this role as well as giving me the opportunity to find a partner who accepted my passion to serve in the Olive-Green military uniform.
 I got married in January 1973 while I was serving at Doom Dooma, Tinsukia District, Assam in SPECIAL FRONTIER FORCE – ESTABLISHMENT NO. 22, a special military organization founded in 1962.

 The history of Special Frontier Force – Establishment No. 22: “AHIMSA PARAMO DHARMAH; DHARMA HIMSA TATHIVA CHA.”
 Both India and Tibet recognize Non-Violence or Ahimsa as the highest principle.
 The military organization, Special Frontier Force-Establishment No. 22 represents the second part of the statement; Violence or Himsa is equally the highest principle when it is necessary to defend the righteous.